Target Malaria

 Target Malaria is an international not-for-profit research consortium working to develop and share new, cost-effective and sustainable genetic technologies to modify mosquitoes and reduce malaria transmission.

 Emerging Ag has worked with Target Malaria to support the project through the development of its communication and engagement strategies and offer expert advice to its teams globally.
-Engaged day to day in the project’s activities, Emerging Ag’s services range from content development and messaging support, to strategy development and training.
+Engaged day to day in the project’s activities, Emerging Ag’s services range from strategy development and training to content creation and messaging support.

 Working with Target Malaria allows Emerging to bring to bear its expertise in the field of biotechnology, development and innovation, through a full suite of services delivered in both French and English to the Target Malaria teams.